HOW RICE IS GROWN AND HARVESTED IN INDIA

 Introduction

-When you visit the grocery stores, you will find different types of rice including brown rice and white rice.
-Rice is the principal grain of our country; India is the second largest producer of rice (after China) and tops the list of rice exporters.
+When you visit the grocery stores, you will find different types of rice, including brown and white rice.
+Rice is the principal grain of our country.
+India is the second largest producer of rice, after China, and tops the list of rice exporters.

 But, do you know that rice cannot be cultivated directly?
 Yes, you are correct!
 You cannot cultivate or implant rice directly and grow it.
 Paddy is the actual grain and rice is taken out by de-husking the paddy.

-The cultivation and consumption of paddy (rice) by humans might have started more than 5000 years ago and it is the staple food in most Asian countries and is consumed as a food in many parts of the world.
+Humans’ cultivation and consumption of rice (paddy) might have started more than 5000 years ago.
+It is the staple food in most Asian countries.
+It is consumed as a food in many parts of the world.

 What is brown rice and white rice?

-When you mill off the layer of bran from the whole grain rice or brown rice, the rice attains a white color and is called white rice.
+When you mill off the bran from the whole grain rice or brown rice, the rice attains a white color.
+This is called white rice.

-Brown rice v/s white rice, which is good for your health, and their pros and cons.
+Brown v/s white rice, which is good for you

-You have understood what is brown rice and white rice.
-Let us explore which rice is good for human health and the pros and cons of brown rice and white rice.
+You have understood what is brown and white rice.
+Let us explore which rice is good for human health and the pros and cons of brown and white rice.

-The main difference between brown and white rice is the ‘bran’ and the bran contains un-soluble fibers.
-The brown rice has the bran and it becomes white rice, when you mill off the bran.
+The main difference between brown and white rice is the ‘bran‘.
+The bran contains un-soluble fibers.
+The brown rice has the bran and it becomes white when you mill off the bran.

-Both brown and white rice are gluten-free (gluten is a type of protein found in wheat and some other grains and many people are allergic to gluten).
+Both brown and white rice are gluten-free.
+Gluten is a type of protein found in wheat and some other grains.
+Many people are allergic to gluten.

-Carbohydrate (in the form of starch) is the main constituent of both brown and white rice and other constituents include small amounts of protein, fat, etc. Brown rice has higher dietary fiber (approximately 1.6 grams per 100 grams of cooked brown rice) compared to white rice (approximately 0.4 grams per 100 grams of cooked white rice).
-A higher content of dietary fiber in brown rice may help minimize the risk of obesity, high blood pressure, constipation, type 2 diabetes, etc. However, brown rice is not good for people for whom doctors have recommended a low-fiber diet or for people who have undergone bowel surgery recently.
+A higher dietary fiber content in brown rice may help minimize the risk of obesity, high blood pressure, constipation, type 2 diabetes, etc. However, brown rice is not good for people on a low-fiber diet and those who have undergone bowel surgery recently.

-Please go through the pros and cons of brown rice and white rice to understand which one is better for your health.
+Please study the pros and cons of brown and white rice to understand which is good for you.

-Pros and cons of brown rice and white rice
+Pros and cons of Brown and White rice

 Pros

-- Brown rice is a whole grain and it is rich in dietary fibers and other nutrients (when compared to white rice).
+• Brown rice is a whole grain rich in dietary fibers and other nutrients, compared to white rice.

-- Brown rice has a lower GI Index (55) compared to white rice (GI Index 72) and a lower GI index is normally favorable to people with type 2 diabetes.
+• Brown rice has a lower GI Index of 55 while white rice’s GI Index is 72.
+A lower GI index is favorable to people with type 2 diabetes.

-- A higher content of dietary fiber in brown rice may help minimize the risk of obesity, high blood pressure, constipation, type 2 diabetes, etc.
+• A higher dietary fiber in brown rice may help minimize the risk of obesity, high blood pressure, constipation, type 2 diabetes, etc.

-- Constituents in brown rice like antioxidants, dietary fiber, and minerals can help in keeping the heart in a better condition.
+• Constituents in brown rice like antioxidants, dietary fiber, and minerals may be good for the heart.

 Cons

-- Has a low shelf life since brown rice is inflicted by insects faster than white rice (mainly due to the bran content).
+• Has a low shelf life since brown rice is inflicted by insects faster than white rice, due to the bran content.

-- Not good for people for whom doctors have recommended a low-fiber diet or for people who have undergone bowel surgery recently.
+• Not good for people on a doctor-recommended low-fiber diet and those who have undergone bowel surgery recently.

-- The higher content of phosphorous in brown rice (compared to white rice) may not be suitable for people having ailments related to the kidneys.
+• The higher content of phosphorous in brown rice, may not be suitable for people having ailments related to the kidneys.

-- Takes more time to cook since it has additional layers of germ and bran (compared to white rice).
+• Takes more time to cook since it has additional layers of germ and bran.

-- As per an authentic source, arsenic can be present in brown or white rice but the possibility is more in the bran of the brown rice.
+• As per an authentic source, arsenic can be present in brown or white rice.
+However, the possibility is more in the bran of the brown rice.
 The quantum of arsenic present in the bran and its possible risk to human health is still under research.

 White rice: